awamser/awamser.github.io/_posts/2024-08-03-medplum-oauth-demo.markdown

 ## Medplum OAuth Flow

-The following [link](https://www.medplum.com/docs/auth/methods/oauth-auth-code) provides a detailed explanation of the OAuth 2.0 authorization code flow for Medplum:
+The following [link](https://www.medplum.com/docs/auth/methods/oauth-auth-code) provides a detailed explanation of the OAuth 2.0 authorization code flow for Medplum.

 ## AuthViewModel Class

-All of our OAuth implementation is in the `AuthViewModel` class.
+All of the OAuth implementation is in the `AuthViewModel` class.
 This class manages the authentication state, handles the OAuth flow, and provides methods for logging in and out.
 Let's break down its key components:

 ### Key Properties